 In my home, we used vapor rub products for more than severe colds.
-Our family has always been plagued with season allergies.
+Our family has always been plagued with seasonal allergies.
 Sometimes the use of a bit of rub on the chest, made going to sleep much easier.

-A Good Substitute for Vicks Vapor Rub
+Good Substitute for Vicks Vapor Rub

 Commercial vapor rubs work well but they contain so many ingredients.
 Most of them have a petroleum base and many contain camphor.
 Camphor is a synthetic material made from mixing turpentine and menthol oil.

 If it killed you-I would have died long ago.
 But, that doesn’t mean that I would not rather have other natural soothing oils on my skin instead.

 Be very cautious when using any product like this on young children.
 Some folks make a kid version using half of the recommended essential oils in the recipe.
 However, I would always check with your doctor or health professional before using on the kids.

 Seriously, if there anything coconut oil is not good for?
 You can cook with it, use it in moisturizers and even make candles with coconut oil and beeswax .

 It is a very versatile ingredient.
 You should be able to order it or find it in small amounts in the grocery store.